Updated: 11 May 2024

 Which structure is the most suitable will naturally depend upon your group’s circumstances.

-Think of an Incorporated Society as being a membership organisation like a sports club, car club etc, run by the members.
+Think of an Incorporated Society as being a membership organisation like a sports club, car club etc, run by an elected committee on behalf of the members.
 A registered charity is a structured body (such as a trust) which meets the charity test (ie is charitable and qualifies for registration with Charities Services under the Charities Act 2005) and complies with the registration requirements.
+An incorporated society can also be a registered charity if its purposes meet the charity test; a trust need not be registered as a charity to have a legal status.

 The term ‘charitable’ traditionally covers four areas – that is, organisations such as trusts established for: